dojo/framework/src/stores/README.md

 const myProcess = createProcess('my-process', [ commandOne, commandTwo ], collector(logger(snapshot())));
 ```

-#### Decorating Multiple Processes
+### Applying Middleware to Multiple Processes

-Specifying a `callback` decorator on an individual process explicitly works for targeted behavior but can become cumbersome when the decorator needs to be applied to multiple processes throughout the application.
+Specifying a middleware on an individual process explicitly works for targeted behavior but can become cumbersome when the middleware needs to be applied to multiple processes throughout the application.

-The `createProcessWith` higher order function can be used to specify `callback` decorators that need to be applied across multiple `processes`.
-The function accepts an array of `callback` decorators and returns a new `createProcess` factory function that will automatically apply the decorators to any process that it creates.
+The `createProcessWith` higher order function can be used to specify middlewares that need to be applied across multiple `processes`.
+The function accepts an array of middleware and returns a new `createProcess` factory function that will automatically apply the middleware to any process that it creates.

 ```ts
 const customCreateProcess = createProcessWith([ logger ]);